Paraguayan Tercera División

+Leagues

+Primera División B Metropolitana

+The Primera B Metropolitana is the metropolitan tournament of the Paraguayan third-tier division.
+Only teams from the Gran Asunción area a take part in this third division league.
+It is being played since 1939 and, as of 2023, the number of teams is 17.

 Primera División B Nacional

-The Primera División B Nacional tournament is being played since 2011.
-Teams from the all departaments of Paraguay (except Asunción and Central department) take part in this third division league.
+The Primera B Nacional tournament is being played since 2011.
+Teams from the all departments of Paraguay (except Asunción and Central department) take part in this third division league.
 Since 2014, in even years the champion does not earn direct promotion, but gets the chance to play a repechage against the runner-up of the Primera División B, in odd years the champion is directly promoted and the runner-up is the one who wins the right to play the repechage.